VictorAugDB/Intergalactic-Federation/requirements/acceptTransportContract.md

 - [x] Returns 400 if ship weightLevel plus contract resources weight is higher than weightCapacity
 - [x] Returns 500 if something unexpected happens when updating contract to repository
 - [x] Returns 500 if something unexpected happens when updating ship to repository
+- [x] Returns 500 if something unexpected happens when updating reports to repository